yunaChuang/9103_groupfinal/Suzy/README_suzy.md

 - **Incorporating explosion physics** with damping and recovery for each particle

 These changes result in a more **expressive, interactive, and aesthetic-focused experience**, highlighting the visual pleasure of user disruption and creation.

+## Animation Driver: User Input

+This version uses **mouse input** to animate and transform the artwork.
+Key behaviors include:
+- Clicking near particles (brush strokes) triggers a **cyber-style explosion** effect
+- Dragging the mouse leaves behind **layered glowing characters**, simulating a digital graffiti trail
+- No automatic motion or external timing — all changes are **directly user-controlled**

 ## Technical Breakdown